rajs96/rajs96.github.io/about.markdown

 ---

 Hey!
-My name is Raj and I'm a Machine Learning Engineer at [Cultivate](https://cultivate.com/), a startup building an AI-powered leadership development platform.
+My name is Raj and I'm a Machine Learning Engineer at [Cultivate](https://cultivate.com/), a San Francisco startup building an AI-powered leadership development platform.

 I work at the intersection of software engineering, machine learning, and natural language processing.
 I'm familiar with modern NLP techniques (Transformers, Attention) and the APIs used to implement